DataBiosphere/toil/docs/running/cliOptions.rst

 schedule services and accessors intelligently, however to avoid a deadlock with workflows running service jobs it is advisable to use the following parameters:

-* ``--maxServiceJobs``: The maximum number of service jobs that can be run concurrently, excluding service jobs running on preemptable nodes.
+* ``--maxServiceJobs``: The maximum number of service jobs that can be run concurrently, excluding service jobs running on preemptible nodes.
-* ``--maxPreemptableServiceJobs``: The maximum number of service jobs that can run concurrently on preemptable nodes.
+* ``--maxPreemptibleServiceJobs``: The maximum number of service jobs that can run concurrently on preemptible nodes.

 Specifying these parameters so that at a maximum cluster size there will be sufficient resources to run accessors in addition to services will ensure that